Sonia-96/MyStudyNotes/Java&Web/Java.md

 Overriding vs. Overloading:

-- Overriding（方法重写）: two functions have same name and same signatures.
+- Overriding（方法重写）: two functions have the same name and same signatures.
 Overriding is usually happened when a subclass inherits a baseclass, and we should add `@Override` annotation in front of the method in the subclass.
-- Overloading（方法重载）: two functions have same name but different signatures
+- Overloading（方法重载）: two functions have the same name but different signatures

 ### Dynamic method selection